bitcoinerlab/web/src/guides/standardTransactions.md

 ```

 You have now completed the guide on creating a Bitcoin transaction that moves funds from a Legacy address to a Segwit address using the [@bitcoinerlab/descriptors](https://bitcoinerlab.com/modules/descriptors) library.

+## Questions and Issues

+Congratulations on completing this guide!
+We hope that you found it informative and useful in your journey to learn more about Bitcoin development.
+If you have any questions or issues, please feel free to visit the [GitHub repository associated with this guide](https://github.com/bitcoinerlab/playground/), where you can open an issue and we'll try our best to help you out.